KannonZenetism/the-red-archive/2012-research-trajectory.md

 ## 📁 Appendix: Full 2012 Purchase Log (Chronological)

-This appendix contains the **complete set of 41** verifiable titles purchased by Gerett Treas in 2012, as recorded in the Amazon order archive.
+This appendix contains the **complete set of 41** verifiable titles purchased by Aelion Kannon in 2012, as recorded in the Amazon order archive.
 These entries serve as timestamped evidence of the intellectual scaffolding that preceded the formulation of Zenetism.
 The earliest is dated **January 18, 2012**.

 ### January 2012